Super Nintendo / Famicom Architecture

 Evolution from the NES

-In order to demonstrate the evolution of sounds from the NES to the Super NES, here are two music scores, one from an NES game and another from its Super NES sequel.
-Both used the same composition:
+To visualise the evolution of sound from the NES to the Super Nintendo, here is an excerpt from two music scores - one from an NES game and another from its Super Nintendo sequel.
+Both feature the same composition.

 Mother (1989).